jeffgbutler/TanzuInTheHomelab/PowershellNotes.md

 ## Basic Check

-Version 12.5.0 of PowerCLI has a bug on MacOS that will break these scripts.
+Version 12.5.0 of PowerCLI has a bug that will break these scripts.
 Here's how to check to see if it gets fixed:

 ```powershell
 Connect-VIServer